wowserhq/wowser/README.md

 At present, Wowser is capable of:

-* Authenticating by username / password.
+- Authenticating by username / password.
-* Listing available realms.
+- Listing available realms.
-* Connecting to a realm.
+- Connecting to a realm.
-* Listing characters available on a realm.
+- Listing characters available on a realm.
-* Joining the game world with a character.
+- Joining the game world with a character.
-* Logging game world packets, such as when a creature moves in the vicinity.
+- Logging game world packets, such as when a creature moves in the vicinity.

-In addition, there's good progress on getting terrain and models rendered visually.
+In addition, there's good progress on getting terrain and models rendered.

 ## Browser Support

-Wowser is presumed to be working on any browser supporting [JavaScript's typed arrays](http://caniuse.com/#search=typed%20arrays) and at the very least a binary version of the WebSocket protocol.
+Wowser is presumed to be working on any browser supporting [JavaScript's typed arrays] and at the very least a binary version of the WebSocket protocol.

 ## Development & Contribution

-Wowser is written in [ES2015](https://babeljs.io/docs/learn-es2015/), compiled by [Babel](https://babeljs.io/), developed with [Gulp](http://gulpjs.com/) and tested through [Mocha](http://mochajs.org/).
+Wowser is written in [ES2015], compiled by [Babel], developed with [Gulp] and tested through [Mocha].

 Getting this toolchain up and running, is easy and straight-forward: